Banded Water Snake Identification in SE Louisiana and Mississippi

-Banded water snakes are nonvenomous snakes that are commonly mistaken for cottonmouth snakes.
-These snakes have heavy bodies with both dark markings and lighter colored scales.
+The banded water snake is a nonvenomous snake and they are commonly mistaken for cottonmouth snakes.
+These snakes have heavy bodies with both dark markings and lighter-colored scales.
 Banded water snakes can grow up to three feet long and have broad, flat heads, which is another characteristic that gets them mixed up with cottonmouth snakes so often.

 Banded Water Snake Behaviors